octadocs/vocabulari.es/docs/rdfs/resource.md

 Note: Triple structure (Subject, Predicate, Object) should also be drawn somewhere.
 I think RDF has terms for these.

 Note: it is important that URI means Uniform Resource Identifier.
 Not Unique, because identifiers are NOT actually unique.

+Note: is there a standard visualization for RDFS?